xdmushui/partner-center-sdk/develop/get-a-list-of-skus-for-a-product.md

 - Partner Center

-Gets a collection of SKUs for a particular product.
+Gets a collection of SKUs available in a particular country for a particular product.

 ## Prerequisites